 Even today, developers have not managed to tap the full potential of 4K gaming as GPUs still struggle to give solid FPS when running AAA titles.
-As a result, there is still a lot of untapped potential regarding 4K experience for gaming.
+As a result, there is still a lot of untapped potential regarding the 4K experience for gaming.

 2K Monitors have been in the market for quite some time but have been overshadowed by the dominance of 1080p systems.
-But do 4K monitor suitable or benefits anyone.
+But do 4K monitor suitable or benefits anyone?

 4K Gaming Experience

 As far as 4K is concerned for gaming needs, you would need a display with a minimum size of at least 27 inches.
 Choosing a smaller monitor would mean that you cannot appreciate all the extra details that 4K brings to the table.
 If you got deep pockets, getting those 144hz displays would be nice.
 However, else a 65 or 75hz would do fine.
-We recommend that you get a monitor with lower response time to prevent the Ghosting of images.
+We recommend that you get a monitor with a lower response time to prevent the Ghosting of images.
 Of course, you have to pay much more.

 Also, you need an HDMI 2.0 port to run a 60hz 4K monitor.
-If you are opting for a higher-end 144hz display, you would require Display port 1.3 or 1.4 On an average, a good 4K display will cost you under 500 Dollars.
+If you are opting for a higher-end 144hz display, you would require to Display port 1.3 or 1.4 On average, a good 4K display will cost you under 500 Dollars.

 Finally, while choosing a monitor, there is one more factor to be considered-Variable Refresh Rate technology.
 These go by different names-AMD Freesync and Nvidia Gsync.
 Basically, they adjust the refresh rate of the monitor to go in sync with the GPU fps, thus giving a much smoother experience.
 The effect is much more pronounced when playing those fast-moving online multiplayer games.